dmetivie/Robust-Randomized-Quasi-Monte-Carlo-paper-code/README.md

 ## Heavy simulations

-These simulations use high-dimensional RQMC simulations with $M = 10^4$.
+These simulations use high-dimensional Randomized Quasi Monte Carlo simulations with $M = 10^4$.
 In order to run, one must typically use HPC/cluster computing.
-Unfortunately, Julia distributed computing is not very easily and efficiently reproducible, i.e., getting the same result regardless of the number of cores.
+Unfortunately, the authors were not able to find a simple and efficient way to do distributed computations on a cluster, i.e., getting the same result regardless of the number of cores used without affecting the performance.
 It is not as simple as fixing a `seed` in serial computation.
 Hence, here we provide the script that can be used to produce similar figures.
-Since $M\times n$ is quite high, the result should be very similar to the paper figure.
+Since $M\times n$ is quite high, the result should be very similar to the paper's figures.

 - Figure 2
   - Figure 2.a